 Meningitis in newborns usually results from an infection of the bloodstream (sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
 Septic shock is life-threatening low blood pressure ... read more ).
 The infection is typically caused by bacteria acquired from the birth canal, most commonly group B streptococci, Escherichia coli, and Listeria monocytogenes.

 Older infants and children usually develop infection through contact with respiratory secretions (such as saliva or mucus from the nose) containing the bacteria that cause meningitis.
 Bacteria that infect older infants and children include Streptococcus pneumoniae and Neisseria meningitidis.
-Haemophilus influenzae type b was the most common cause of meningitis, but widespread vaccination Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more against that organism has now made it a rare cause.
+Haemophilus influenzae type b was the most common cause of meningitis, but widespread vaccination Common Vaccinations in Children Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
+Immunity (the ability of the body to defend itself against diseases caused by... read more against that organism has now made it a rare cause.
 Current vaccines against Streptococcus pneumoniae (called pneumococcal conjugate vaccines Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
 Pneumococcal infections include ear infections, sinusitis, pneumonia... read more ) and Neisseria meningitidis (called meningococcal conjugate vaccines Meningococcal Vaccine The meningococcal vaccine protects against infections caused by the bacteria Neisseria meningitidis (meningococci).
 Meningococcal infections can lead to meningitis (an infection of tissue... read more ) also are making these organisms rare causes of childhood meningitis.

 Symptoms of Meningitis in Children

 Symptoms of meningitis vary by age.
-Once children develop symptoms involving their brain (such as abnormal drowsiness or confusion), meningitis can progress very quickly.
-As many as 15% of children who have bacterial meningitis are unconscious (comatose) or nearly unconscious by the time they are taken to a hospital.
+Once children develop symptoms involving their brain (such as abnormal drowsiness or confusion), meningitis can worsen very quickly.
+Some children who have bacterial meningitis become nearly or completely unconscious.

 Newborns and children under 12 months of age